jix-666/jix/README.md

 |   Python   |   3.7 or higher     |
 |   Django   |   3.1 or higher     |

-1. Clone this repo to your computer.
+1. Clone this repository to your computer.
     ```
     git clone https://github.com/jix-666/jix.git
     ```
-2. Change directory to the repo.
+2. Change directory to the repository.
     ```
     cd jix
     ```